-A continuously variable transmission (CVT) is a type of automatic transmission that can provide smooth, stepless gear ratio changes using two pulleys that are connected by a steel band.
+A continuously variable transmission (CVT) is a type of automatic transmission that can provide smooth, stepless gear ratio changes using two pulleys that are connected by a steel band. and we specialize in CVT Transmission Repairs.

 Instead of using anywhere from 3 to 9 fixed gears like a traditional automatic transmission, the diameter of the pulleys adjusts constantly depending on the driving situation to provide the optimal gear ratio and power to the wheels.
 It may also be referred to as a stepless, single-speed or pulley transmission.